AlshangitiJumana/gait_recognition_data_preperation/README.md

     │   ├── video3.mp4
     │   ├── video4.mp4
     └── ...
+The data in the `Original_data` directory consists of videos recorded with my phone, featuring four different people walking towards and away from the camera.
+It is recommended to take six videos for each person.
 # Running the Code

 Update the input_dir and output_dir variables in the script to match your directory paths.